 Once your bankable feasibility is done, your EIA is approved, land rezoned and purchased, all regulatory requirements have been adhered to, offtake and supply agreements have been signed, you are ready to approach institutions for project finance.
-Project finance is a specialty finance that caters for projects and uses the project itself as a ring-fenced business.
+Project finance is speciality finance that caters for projects and uses the project itself as a ring-fenced business.
 Project finance is usually broken into two components, debt and equity.
-You will often hear the term debt equity ratio.
-It basically means the percentage debt and equity the project would attract.
+You will often hear the term debt-equity ratio.
+It basically means the percentage of debt and equity the project would attract.

 Most of the commercial banks would be willing to provide up to 70% of the value of the project in the form of debt.
 This would usually be done at a relatively good interest rate depending on the type of project and the location.
 Banks will have a very stringent due diligence process and usually appoint technical and commercial advisors to evaluate the viability of the project.
 The rest of the money would have to come from private equity investors or the project developer itself.

 There are a number of private equity investors in Africa and abroad all willing to invest money into projects.
 Some funds focus on Africa, other funds focus on certain types of infrastructure.
 All of them have the same model, they get funds from individuals, pension funds or businesses to invest and need to optimize their return on investment for their investors.
 Private equity investors usually want to optimize the IRR on the project and they base their offers on the IRR the project makes.
 In layman terms, the higher the IRR of your project that you are busy developing, the more interest you would get from private equity and the stronger negotiating position you will have.
 It’s usually good to speak to a number of the private equity funds until you find the fund that works for you.
 If you develop multiple projects, building a strong relationship with a fund or two also works well.

 14 Other types of funding